MrTortoise/MrTortoise.github.io/_posts/2018-03-18-deathstar-architecture.md

 ## The Cost

 - 1-2 emperors that know the system
-- Evil sith lord(s) that act as hippos
+- Evil sith lord(s) that act as [hippo](https://labs.openviewpartners.com/prioritization-methods-for-developers/#hippo-decisions)
 - lots of underlings that will shoot themselves in the foot - or get asphyxiated through use of the force - when they get frustrated and then try and fail to modify the system.

  Its a classic co-dependance on gatekeeper relationships that is caused by ever and probably non-linear increasing complexity of the single system.